ironmansoftware/gallery/README.md

 You can add resources found in this library to your PSU instance by visiting the modules page.
 Click Platform \ Modules \ Repositories and select the PSUScriptLibrary repository.

 ![](/images/modules.png)

-## Versioning

-During the prerelease versions of PowerShell Universal v5, we will be incrementing the minor version of the script library for releases.
-Once PowerShell Universal v5 reaches general availability, the release versions will match the latest PSU v5 version.

 ## Contribution guidelines